nrs-org/novelslop/content/vol_01/chap_04.typ

   be freshmen just like her, before being reminded of that short video about this particular gate and its deep and rich history.

-  Misuzu's school facilities were renovated every 10 to 20 years, but this particular gate was the only thing that barely changed throughout the school's long history.
-Of course they still had to make sure that the gate could still stand and not fall onto the heads of any passengers, but only little modification were given to it, if there was any.
+  Misuzu's school facilities were renovated every 2 to 3 years, but this particular gate was the only thing that barely changed throughout the school's long history.
+Of course they still had to make sure that the gate could still function as a gate and not fall onto the heads of any passengers, but only the most necessary modification were given to it, if there was any.

   Though, many people online argued that the maintenance of this gate was actually more costly then what it looked like.
-They claimed that preserving its vintage looks and making sure that it could still function in the 21st century was much harder than installing a modern-style school gate, something that every school in the country could afford.
+They claimed that preserving its vintage looks and making sure that it could still open and close in the 21st century was much harder than installing a modern-style school gate, something that every school in the country could afford.